Convex-Dev/design/cad/003_encoding/README.md

 Any two distinct (non-identical) Cell MUST map to different Encoding

-It must be possible to reconstruct the Cell from its own Encoding.
+It MUST be possible to reconstruct the Cell from its own Encoding, to the extent that the Cell represents the same Value (it is possible for implementations to use different internal formats if desired, providing these do not affect the CVM Value semantics)

 The Encoding MUST have a maximum length of 8191 bytes.
-This ensure that an Encoded value will always fit within a reasonable fixed size buffer.
+This ensure that an Encoded Cell will always fit within a reasonable fixed size buffer, and guarantees that most operations on Cells are `O(1)` complexity.

 ### Value ID